-Abstract of Research and Capacity Strengthening
+I. Abstract of Research and Capacity Strengthening

-Over the past 18 months, we have advanced our understanding of and solutions for the major pests of cowpeas in four West African countries: Benin, Niger, Burkina Faso, and Ghana.
-We have characterized pest populations through both field-level and molecular tools and explored coupling this with GIS tools.
-Solutions to pest problems have been developed and pushed forward, including tangible solutions from our biocontrol agent pipeline, and a neem and Maruca-specific viral combined spray.
-We have continued to develop and to investigate the use of educational tools involving animations with voice(s) overlaid into local languages, as a scalable system to deploy the outcomes of our research efforts to create and deploy locally sourced pest control solutions.
-Our capacity building efforts have included undergraduate and graduate training efforts in host country programs and cross-training of technicians across countries.
+Over the past 18 months of the project, we have pushed forward our understanding of and solutions for the major pests of cowpeas in four West African countries: Benin, Niger, Burkina Faso and Ghana.
+We have characterized pest populations both through field-level and molecular tools and explored coupling this with GIS tools.
+Solutions to these pest problems have been developed and pushed forward, including tangible solutions from our biocontrol agent pipeline, and a neem and Maruca-specific viral combined spray.
+We have also continued to develop and investigate the use of educational tools, involving animations voice overlaid into local languages, as a scalable system to deploy the outcomes of our research efforts to create and deploy locally sourced pest control solutions.
+Our capacity building efforts have included undergraduate and graduate training efforts in the host country programs and cross-training of technicians across countries.
 We have continued to test our animated educational approach, including holding multiple ICT training sessions to develop networks of collaborating organizations that can, in turn, use these materials in their educational programs.
-We continued to collaborate with Dr. Mywish Maredia's team at Michigan State University to address social science-oriented questions related to the scaling of our technologies for pass off to other groups.
+We continued to collaborate with Dr. Maredia's team at Michigan State University to address social science-oriented questions relating to scaling of our technologies and approaches for pass off to other groups.

-Insect pests of cowpeas dramatically reduce yields for cowpea farmers in West Africa.
-Arguably, the greatest biotic constraints on cowpea production are insect pests.
-The major pests of cowpea in the fields in Niger, northern Nigeria, and Burkina Faso include:
+Insect pests of cowpeas dramatically reduce yields for cowpea farmers in West Africa, many of who live on less than \$2 per day.
+Arguably, the greatest biotic constraints on cowpea (Vigna uguiculata

+[L.] Walp.) production are insect pests.
+The major pests of cowpea in the fields in northern Nigeria, in Niger, and in Burkina Faso include the following:
-- the legume pod borer (Maruca vitrata Fabricius) - the coreid pod-bugs (Clavigralla tomentosicollis Stäl and Anoplocnemis curvipes)

-- the groundnut aphid (Aphis craccivora) - thrips (Megalurothrips sjostedti)
+- (1) the legume pod borer, Maruca vitrata Fabricius - (2-3) the coreid pod-bugs, Clavigralla tomentosicollis Stäl and Anoplocnemis curvipes (F.) - (4) the groundnut aphid, Aphis craccivora Koch - (5-6) thrips, Megalurothrips sjostedti Trybom

-Our program is focused on a three-step approach: 1. defining the pest problems, 2. developing appropriate pest control solutions, and 3. exploring the scaling of these solutions.
-We have continued to develop an indepth understanding of the pest populations through a combination of field experiments and molecular tools to characterize and compare pest populations.
+Our program is focused on a three-step approach for (1) defining the pest problems, (2) developing appropriate pest control solutions and (3) exploring the scaling of these solutions.
+We have continued to develop an in depth understanding of the pest populations through a combination of field experiments and molecular tools to characterize and compare pest populations.
 We have developed solutions that will allow for the development of local cottage industries that can produce biopesticides for local sale and use-thereby facilitating the potential for local value chains that result in the development and sale of ecologically friendly pest control solutions.
-We have continued to investigate biological control agents in our biocontrol pipeline and have promising candidates for scaling in the field along with approaches to scale their release in a cost-effective manner.

-Additionally, we have 1. developed scalable educational solutions to train people in many of the pest control strategies in their own languages and for all literacy levels and 2. we are exploring pathways for passing these off to other groups that can deploy these in their educational programs.

-Finally, in terms of capacity building, we 1. have been working with NGOs and local companies for pass off of our outcomes; 2. we have continued undergraduate and graduate training; and 3. we have developed a cross-country technician training program to facilitate capacity in biocontrol agent rearing and release, and biopesticide development, deployment, and pass-off to local commercial and noncommercial entities.
+We have continued to investigate biological control agents in our biocontrol pipeline and we have promising candidates for scaling in the field, along with approaches to scale their release in a cost-effective manner.
+Additionally, we have (1) developed scalable educational solutions to train people in many of the pest control strategies in their own languages and for all literacy levels and (2) we are exploring pathways for passing these off to other groups that can deploy these in their educational programs.
+Finally, in terms of capacity building we (1) have been working with NGOs and local companies for pass off our of outcomes; (2) we have continued undergraduate and graduate training; and (3) we have developed a cross-country technician training program to facilitate capacity in biocontrol agent rearing and release, and biopesticide development, deployment and pass-off to local commercial and noncommercial entities.